quasi-coder-end/ValleyLearn-AI/README.md

 # ValleyLearn-AI
-building an ai for Jammu &amp; kashmir students
+building an bot to help students of Jammu &amp; kashmir students